 - Skin rashes of unknown origin or contagious rash requires a clearance from a health care provider that student may return to school.

-If a pupil is at school with any of the above, the parent/guardian will be called to pick up the pupil.
-Under certain circumstances, the parent may be asked to consult a health care provider (HCP) and to provide a written note from a HCP indicating that the pupil may return to school.
+If a student is at school with any of the above, the parent/guardian will be called to pick up the student.
+Under certain circumstances, the parent may be asked to consult a health care provider (HCP) and to provide a written note from a HCP indicating that the student may return to school.

 Suggestions for staying healthy during flu season, can be found below.